enkodellc/blazorboilerplate/README.md

 ## Road map
 - Switch from Entity Framework Core to Dapper.
 So far EF is not my cup of Tea.
 I think dapper will be stronger and faster
-- User profile & settings management
+- User profile & theme options management
 - User, claims, role, permission and organization unit management
 - Azure Hosting Guide
 - Docker Container